 The Stonehurst Trail connects the 1785 Trail via the Adventure Suites to the Stonehurst Inn and east to the Powerline Trail.

 From the 1785 Inn or Stonehurst Manor, take the Powerline Trail to Whitaker Lane then Bancroft Loop.
 The Bancroft Loop will take skiers directly to the Whitaker Meeting House.

 For Eastern Inns skiers turn off the Bancroft Loop and go a very short distance on the Bancroft Connection before turning right on the Eastern Inn Trail to go to the Eastern Inns.
 Skiers going to the Eastern Inn need to watch for a signs directing them off the Bancroft Loop to the Eastern Inn Trail.
 Directional signage will be placed by Sunday to help skiers in Whitaker Woods.

 Total distance is approximately 15K or 9K if you ride the shuttle between the Touring Center and the 1785 Inn.

 |Shuttle & Parking:

-Our complimentary shuttle will operate from noon - 5 pm.
+Our complimentary shuttles will operate from noon - 5 pm.

-This year we have rented a school bus for our shuttle for more capacity.
-Watch for the yellow bus which will begin a continuous loop at the Stonehurst Manor at noon.
+Watch for the yellow school buses which will begin a continuous loop at the Stonehurst Manor at noon.
 Other stops in order will be the Riverside Inn B&B, the Touring Center at Ragged Mountain Equipment, 1785 Inn, Adventure Suites, the John Fuller School parking lot next to the Whitaker Meeting House, and Easern Inns.

-Watch for the yellow school bus!
-The shuttle will accommodate skiers and snowshoers but space is not available for pulks or sleds of any kind.
+Watch for the yellow school buses!
+The shuttles will accommodate skiers and snowshoers but space is not available for pulks or sleds of any kind.